Hajsiu/Home-Assistant-custom-components-Tauron-AMIplus-new/README.md

 * **How to fix missing data in statistics/Energy dashboard?**

-  Once the data appears on [eLicznik website](https://elicznik.tauron-dystrybucja.pl) can fill such gaps using `tauron_amiplus.download_statistics` service.
+  Once the data appears on [eLicznik website](https://elicznik.tauron-dystrybucja.pl) can fill such gaps using `tauron_amiplus_haj.download_statistics` service.

 * **When does this integration update data?**